-Short-term assets and liabilities
+(a) Short-term assets and liabilities:

-The carrying amounts for receivables, accounts payable and operating line of credit approximate their fair values due to the short-term nature of these items.
+The carrying amounts for receivables and accounts payable approximate their fair values due to the short-term nature of these items.

-Due to related parties
+(b) Due to related parties:

 The fair value of amounts due to related parties is not practicable to determine due to the related party nature of the arrangement.